manveru/nagoro/README.markdown

 # About Nagoro

-Nagoro is a templating engine for XHTML based on different parsing engines.
+Nagoro is a templating engine for HTML and XML, consequently also for XHTML.
-It featues a modular code layout and is used in the Ramaze web framework.

 Nagoro consists of a series of so-called pipes to produce valid ruby from the templates that are eventually evaluated with custom binding.

-All functionality of Nagoro is carefully tested by a series of specs to avoid breakage and give a good overview of nagoros capabilities.
+All functionality of Nagoro is carefully tested by a series of specs to avoid breakage and give a good overview of Nagoro's capabilities.

+Parsing is done by a fine-tuned StringScanner that avoids actually checking validity of the documents, this way you can use Ruby interpolation without having to enclose it into CDATA sections.

 # Features Overview